Houston Water Quality at a Glance

 Lead

-Source: Primarily from older lead service lines, lead solder, and plumbing fixtures in homes built before 1986
+Source: Primarily from older lead service lines, lead solder, and plumbing fixtures in homes built before 1986; more than 100 Houston schools reported elevated lead levels in 2023

-Health Effects: Developmental delays, learning difficulties, behavioral problems in children; kidney problems and high blood pressure in adults
+Health Effects: Developmental delays, learning difficulties, behavioral problems in children; kidney problems, high blood pressure, and reproductive issues in adults

 A collection of household chemicals

-Source: Formed when chlorine used to disinfect water reacts with naturally occurring organic matter
+Source: Chromium-6 from industrial processes; DBPs formed when chloramine disinfectant reacts with naturally occurring organic matter